corrinaxc/Corrinaxc/README.md

 ### Hi there, my name is Corrina 👋

+✨ I am a newbie coder from the UK embarking on a new chapter in Berlin ✨ 🌱 I am currently learning HTML, CSS, Javascript & Python 🌱 💬 Please feel free to contact me.
+I am always open to challenges and feedback 💬

 <!--
 **corrinaxc/Corrinaxc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.